 Northwestern Connecticut Community College’s Activities Office is home to NCCC’s student government, the Student Senate.
 The office is located in Green Woods Hall, Room 110 and creates the Campus Voice newsletter.
 Any and all submissions for the Campus Voice are welcomed through this office.
 NCCC’s Activities Office is also active in supporting a variety of clubs and organizations on campus, as well as helps students form new clubs.

 For more information on NCCC’s Activities Office, please call the office at 860.738.6344 or 860.738.6343 or email at firstname.lastname@example.org.

-To Book an Appointment with The Director of Student Activities Book Here
+Want to start or club or have questions?
+Book an Appointment with The Director of Student Activities Click Here to Book Appointment

 The Campus Voice is a monthly newsletter that is comprised of important information, upcoming events, past events you may have missed, and announcements.
 It also includes a section entitled “The No Sleep Squad,” a student produced section including writings on topics that interest them that they wish to share with the campus community.

 For more information about our student inspired podcast click here

 For more information on the Click Here